microsoft/garnet/website/docs/getting-started/memory.md

 ## Read Cache

 Read cache helps bring in records from disk to memory in a separate read cache region without growing the main log.
 This helps avoid additional I/O when reading records that are already on the disk.
-More details on the internals of read cache is available [here](../dev/tsavorite/locking.md#readcache)
+More details on the internals of read cache are available [here](../dev/tsavorite/locking.md#readcache)

 Read cache can be independently enabled for either the main store or the object store or both of them simulataneously.
 Use the `--readcache` option to enable it for the main store and the `--obj-readcache` option for the object store.